umareefarooq/Andriod-Studio-Small-Apps/README.md

    This app performs a simple task of getting a user input in an edittext, which is then displayed in a textview after user clicks the button.

+ ## Google Maps API App

+   The google maps API is used in this app.
+The app has the lats and longs on my friend's house.
+The marker shows a title.
+   Also the map has a hybrid satilite image view.

  ## Implicit Intent App